GaryChengld/learn-30things-in-30days/day14-kafka/README.md

 - It was originally developed by LinkedIn and handed over to the open source community in 2011
 - It became a main Apache project in 2012
 - A stable version 0.8.2.0 was release in Feb, 2015
-- The latest version 0.8.2.1 was released in May, 2015

 ### Use cases